 Why Does My Makeup Look Dry?

-One of the most annoying things to deal with is your makeup looking dry and cracked, regardless of whether it happens during the initial application or throughout the day.
+One of the most annoying things to deal with is having your makeup look dry and cracked, whether it occurs during the initial application or throughout the day.

 Why Does My Makeup Look Dry And Cracked?